-The state of California provides a number of services to individuals with disabilities, including handicapped parking spaces.
+California provides numerous services to individuals with disabilities, including accessible parking spaces.
 Individuals with need are issued disabled placards or license plates that give them the right to park in these spaces.
+The difference is that handicapped placards can be used in another car, but license plates must stay permanently affixed to the vehicle.

-Find out more about VC 4461 charges right here with the Simmrin Law Group.
+Find out more about VC 4461 charges from an experienced Los Angeles criminal defense lawyer.
 You can review the potential outcomes of a VC 4461 conviction and focus on options for legal defenses for the unlawful use of a disability placard.

 Defining the Unlawful Use of a Disability Placard